 • Abbott, L. (2013).
 "The use of drama to support literacy learning in primary schools: A systematic review."
 Research in Drama Education, 18(4), 378-394.
 Examines the evidence base for drama-based learning approaches including Mantle of the Expert.

 • Taylor, T. & Warner, C. (2018).
 "Structure and Spontaneity: Investigating the craft knowledge of expert Mantle of the Expert practitioners."
 Teaching and Teacher Education, 75, 247-257.
-Explores how experienced teachers navigate the balance between planning and responsiveness in MoE implementation.
+Explores how experienced teachers work through the balance between planning and responsiveness in MoE implementation.

 • Edmiston, B. (2014).
 "Transforming Teaching and Learning with Active and Dramatic Approaches: Engaging Students Across the Curriculum."
 Routledge.
 Provides broader context for dramatic inquiry approaches and their place within contemporary pedagogy.